 An examination of the development of furniture, accessories, architectural background and domestic interiors from primitive times to the present.
 The major emphasis is on the changes generated by the Industrial Revolution and the development of the new materials and techniques of the 1950s.
 Furnishings, architecture, and fine arts are cross-referenced and discussed in relation to the socio-economic conditions existent in each period.

-FASH 290 Special Topics in Fashion
+FASH 290 Special Topics in Fashion Design and Retailing

 An exploration into an identified topic in the Fashion Design, Retail or Textile field.
 Topics vary with instructor and reflect current trends or major themes in the area of design, retailing, or textiles.
 Depending on the topic, students research and write a major paper and/or develop a collection of apparel designs and illustrations.
 This course may be taken again, provided a different topic is being examined.
 Prerequisite(s): Vary with topic

-FASH326 Fashion Merchandising: Theory and Distribution
+FASH326 Fashion Merchandising: Theory and Industry Application

 FASH342/845 Flat Pattern Design

 The study of the theory and application of the flat pattern method is used to create patterns for the design of apparel.
 The drafted master pattern is used to develop a variety of bodices, skirts, sleeves, collars, and shirts.
 The student applies developed skills in flat patternmaking to create original garments which emphasize design principles, flat sketching, prototype development, fit, and assembly techniques.
 Prerequisite: FASH243 Advanced Apparel Construction.